 Moving to Germany

-Home to a landscape of dense forest, North Sea beaches and peaking mountains while also being one of the most industrialised and populous countries in Europe, Germany is a diverse and thriving country with exciting opportunities for newcomers of all ages and backgrounds.
+Home to a landscape of dense forest, North Sea beaches and peaking mountains while also being one of the most industrialised and populous countries in Europe.
+Germany is a diverse and thriving country with exciting opportunities for newcomers of all ages and backgrounds.

-Life in Germany means enjoying vibrant traditions and time-old customs from the magical Christmas markets to the famed ‘Oktoberfest’ in autumn, all in the midst of an industrialised, cosmopolitan country.
+There is a whole world of new food to discover, if you’ve never lived in Germany before.
 Discover culinary specialities unique to each city using locally sourced produce, such as Spätzle (a soft egg noodle) originally from Baden-Württemberg to Maultaschen (Germany’s answer to ravioli) from Swabia.

 Good to know

 There are a few rules and surprises in Germany that have been known to catch foreigners out so make sure you read up about traditions and regulations before visiting.
 For example, not using a designated crossing at a road is taken very seriously and results in a hefty on-the-spot fine.
 It’s also standard practice to serve sparkling water in restaurants and tips are not given.
 And when planning grocery shopping, it’s wise to note that most shops are closed on Sundays.